DeAndre Daniels: NBA G League and Russia (2017–2019)

 In July 2017, Daniels joined the Portland Trail Blazers for the 2017 NBA Summer League.

 In October 2017, Daniels joined the Erie BayHawks of the NBA G League.
 He appeared in three games with the BayHawks.
 On December 8, he was acquired by the Maine Red Claws.
 He was waived ten days later.
 On January 23, 2018, he was acquired by the Agua Caliente Clippers to finish the season.

 Daniels started the 2018–19 season in Russia with Spartak Primorye, playing five games.
 On February 5, 2019, he was acquired by the Texas Legends.

 Dominican Republic and Finland (2019–2021)

 In September 2019, Daniels had a three-game stint in the Dominican Republic with Caneros Del Este.
 He later joined KTP Basket of the Finnish Korisliiga for the 2019–20 season.
 He returned to KTP Basket for the 2020–21 season, but left in late December 2020.

 New Zealand (2021)

 On March 10, 2021, Daniels signed with the Manawatu Jets for the 2021 New Zealand NBL season.
 In 16 games, he averaged 16.4 points, 8.6 rebounds and 2.3 blocks per game.

-Townsville Heat (2022–present)
+Townsville Heat (2022)

 In February 2022, Daniels signed with the Townsville Heat for the 2022 NBL1 North season.

 Personal

 Daniels is the son of Laron Daniels and Kiljuana Thorpe.
+Father to Damian Daniels.